 Public and private institutions or organizations, businesses, commodity groups, and private individuals are eligible for these funds as long as they are able to meet the criteria for subrecipients required by federal regulations and Cornell University.
 Project Directors (PDs) from smaller states, 1890 land-grant institutions, Hispanic-serving institutions, and Community Colleges are encouraged to apply.
 All PDs must work and conduct the relevant work in the Northeast.
 Co-PDs may be from outside the region.

 Total available funds are approximately $30,000, with a maximum of $15,000 per project depending on whether this is a new document or an update of an existing PMSP or Production/Management Profile and single state versus multi-state in focus.

 Production/Management Profiles may be funded at no more than $5,000 each (including indirect costs) because they can be produced by a single individual (with unpaid contributors and reviewers).

 Pest Management Strategic Plans, on the other hand, may be more costly because they include a workshop with stakeholder participation.
 Only in extraordinary circumstances though (e.g., multi-state document involving travel of many collaborators) is the cost of a PMSP expected to exceed $10,000, including travel and indirect costs.
 Travel restrictions could require remote work and the requested funding should reflect the lower costs.

 Northeastern IPM Center staff can help with planning workshops.
 Staff, generally the director, will attend workshops and be available to facilitate the workshop upon request.
 Technical support will be available for using the online PMSP database for submission of completed projects.
 This support is in addition to funding awarded for the project.

 The completed PMP or PMSP is considered to be the final report for the project.
 PMSPs and PMPs are not considered complete until they are approved by the Northeastern IPM Center and uploaded by Center staff to the National IPM Centers’ database.

-Applications must be submitted via the Center’s online grant management system.
+Applications are submitted via the Center’s online grant management system.